 A visit to Bosham reveals a very pretty coastal town with firm connections to the Godwine clan.
 The tower of the church is said to date back to the 11th century, and there is a gravestone under the arch marking the spot believed to hold the bones of an unnamed daughter of Canute who drowned in the millstream.

-I find the Canute connection very interesting, since he and Godwine were very close throughout Canute’s reign.
-It is thought that Canute actually had a residence in Bosham as well.
-There is no proof that the child’s skeleton belonged to Canute’s daughter, but the position of importance in the church combined with local tradition makes a strong case.
+I find the Canute connection very interesting, since he and Godwine were close throughout Canute’s reign.
+It is thought that Canute actually had a residence in Bosham as well, and may have built it on the foundations of Emperor Vespasian’s palace; tradition has it that the Romans built an encampment there.
+There is no proof that the child’s skeleton belonged to Canute’s daughter, but the position of importance in the church combined with local legends makes a strong case.

 Even more interesting, in 1954 an unmarked coffin was discovered under the floor stones, just a few feet from the royal princess.
 Although the skeleton was not intact, they did identify the “thigh and pelvic bones of a powerfully built man of about 5 ft 6 in. in height aged over 60 years with traces of arthritis” (see John Pollock, “Is King Harold II buried in Bosham Church?”).
 Its proximity to the princess denotes a person of importance, and local tradition has long believed that the bones belonged to Earl Godwine himself.
 However, the Anglo-Saxon Chronicle states that Godwine was buried in Winchester, and John Pollock believes that the bones could belong to Harold Godwineson.
 A headless one-legged skeleton would certainly be consistent with the condition of poor Harold after he was hacked to pieces!
 Also, it was said that William the Conqueror wanted to make sure that Harold’s resting place would not become a shrine, and he insisted that his conquered foe would be interred somewhere in secret.
 Hence, the unmarked grave?